pyeprog/q/README.md

     - [x] make a dict for platform keys
     - [x] implement initializer for centralized config file, which is used to save keys
     - [x] implement for creating .env file for local query directory
+- [x] command for workflow managing including installing / removing / listing
+    - [x] init directory
+    - [x] iterate through the directory and fetch each workflows
+    - [x] use workflow file or mod inside the workflow directory
+    - [x] remove workflow
+    - [x] add workflow
 - [ ] command for tool managing including installing / removing / listing
-- [ ] command for workflow managing including installing / removing / listing
 - [ ] improve response readability, consider delimiter / markdown enhancement / border
+- [ ] support for reading in stdin
+- [ ] support for file attach in chatting

 ## cancelled
 - [ ] switching to other workflow from origin one(reason: graph is not matched, thus we should choose a workflow while creating the conversation)